-Before expiry of the mandate of a director, the board of directors shall deliberate, in the absence of the director concerned, on the expediency of his/her reappointment.
+Before expiry of the mandate of a director, the board of directors shall deliberate in a timely manner, in the absence of the director concerned, on the expediency of his/her reappointment.

 Upon these deliberations, the board of directors shall first assess the personal contribution that the director concerned has made to the proper functioning, deliberation and decision-making of the board of directors during the term of his/her mandate.